Homemade Classic French Ratatouille: An Amazing Ultimate Recipe

 How to Serve

-To fully elevate the experience of your Homemade Classic French Ratatouille, consider the following serving suggestions:- Presentation: Serve the ratatouille in a vibrant serving dish that enhances its colorful appearance.
+- Presentation: Serve the ratatouille in a vibrant serving dish that enhances its colorful appearance.

 - Accompaniments: Pair it with crusty French bread, warm polenta, or a side of fluffy couscous to create a complete meal.